SAP-samples/teched2022-IN280/exercises/ex1/README.md

 # Exercise 1 - Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM

-In this exercise, we will create...
+In this exercise, we will perform all steps to establish the monitoring of a Cloud Integration instance.

 ## Exercise steps